Top Gear controversies: India

-During the show's India special, there were multiple gags such as building a toilet in the back of a Jaguar as every visiting tourist gets diarrhoea.
+During the show's India special, there were multiple gags such as building a toilet in the back of a Jaguar suggesting every visiting tourist gets diarrhoea.
 This led to a complaint by the Indian High Commission which criticised the show's "toilet humour".

 Wales

-The show received backlash when Clarkson suggested that everybody should test drive their cars in Wales because "no-one wants to live there" in the second episode of season one.
+The show received backlash in 2002 when Clarkson suggested that everybody should test drive their cars in Wales because "no-one wants to live there" in the second episode of series one.
+The comments were the subject of a complaint to the BBC by Labour AM Alun Pugh.

+Presenter James May would later claim that following this comment, and years of offending Welsh viewers the presenters had received "threats on our lives", adding that the Welsh "really took offence" and referencing the Mexico controversy by stating "It isn’t the Mexicans we have to worry about - it is the Welsh".
+May criticised the response saying "People shouldn’t take what we say seriously".